-EMDR therapy works with the understanding that the mind, like the body, has the capacity heal.
+EMDR therapy works with the understanding that the mind, like the body, can heal.
 Standing for “Eye Movement Desensitization & Reprocessing,” EMDR is a proven and effective treatment for treating trauma in individuals of all ages.[1]
 EMDR addresses all trauma equally, identifying it as any experience that has an ongoing negative impact.

 Just as some injuries are too great for the body to recover from without help, some emotional traumas are also too strong.
 The processing of traumatic experiences can become trapped in a cyclical pattern—a constant reliving of negative emotions.
 This affliction can sometimes be so great that it begins to dominate and even damage daily life.
-EMDR therapy is useful to break this pattern in the brain, helping us to learn from negative experiences, and process them in a healthy way.
+EMDR therapy is useful for breaking this pattern in the brain, helping us learn from negative experiences and process them in a healthy way.

 During an EMDR session, the client recalls painful or disturbing events while engaging in specialized eye movements, while a therapist facilitates learning, coping, and reprocessing the memories.
 Though this may sound simplistic, numerous studies confirm that EMDR is an effective treatment for all ages and backgrounds, especially when other forms of therapy have proven inadequate.[2]